DigitalTibetan/DigitalTibetan/_sources/docs/digital_dharma_is_fragile.md

 #### Image references

 * Image "The outer panels of Rogier van der Weyden's Braque Triptych (c.
 1452) show the skull of the patron displayed on the inner panels.
-The bones rest on a brick, a symbol of his former industry and achievement" (Public domain), [wikipedia](https://en.wikipedia.org/wiki/Memento_mori#/media/File:Braque_Family_Triptych_closed_WGA.jpg)
+The bones rest on a brick, a symbol of his former industry and achievement".
+(Public domain), [wikipedia](https://en.wikipedia.org/wiki/Memento_mori#/media/File:Braque_Family_Triptych_closed_WGA.jpg)
 * Image "Early writing tablet recording the allocation of beer"; 3100-3000 BC (Late Prehistoric period); height: 9.4 cm, width: 6.87 cm; probably from southern Iraq; British Museum (ME 140855).
-Creative commons) [wikipedia](https://commons.wikimedia.org/wiki/File:Early_writing_tablet_recording_the_allocation_of_beer.jpg). _Your information is more important than a beer list?
+(Creative commons), [wikipedia](https://commons.wikimedia.org/wiki/File:Early_writing_tablet_recording_the_allocation_of_beer.jpg). _Your information is more important than a beer list?
 So what are your plans?_